cap-miwg/snipeit-docker/README.md

     git clone https://github.com/cap-miwg/snipeit-docker.git

 ### Configure Environment File
 The .env file is a text file that contains required variables the containers will utilize when started.
+You will be able to fill out everything except the API key which will be generated in the next step (Assuming this is the first time running the containers).
 Edit this file to your needs.
 More info [here.](https://snipe-it.readme.io/docs/docker)

+### [First Time] Generate API Key